JetBrains/kotlin-web-site/docs/topics/jvm/jvm-spring-boot-restful-db.md

 You should use an HTTP client to work with previously created endpoints.
 In IntelliJ IDEA, you can do that by using the embedded [HTTP client](https://www.jetbrains.com/help/idea/http-client-in-product-code-editor.html):

 1. [Run the application](#run-the-application).
-Once the application is up and running, you can execute a few POST request to store messages in the database.
+Once the application is up and running, you can execute POST requests to store messages in the database.

 1. Create the `requests.http` file and add the following HTTP requests: